😩 Struggling to sleep? ShutEye® might be the answer! 👍

 dog sleeping with a fan

-Another thing to consider is that some people sleep with their eyes partially open.
-Weird, but it does happen!
-Again, a steady airstream will dry your eyes and may cause major irritation.
-If you wear contact lenses when you sleep, this is particularly problematic.
+Another thing to consider is that some people may occasionally sleep with their eyes partially open.
+Sounds weird but it can happen.
+When you sleep too close to the fan, the wind can dry out your eyes and may cause major irritation [3].
+If you wear contact lenses when you sleep, this can be particularly problematic.

 sleeping with a fan brings dry air

 The constant stream of air also has a tendency to dry out your nasal passages, which could affect your sinuses.
 If the dryness is particularly extreme, it can result in your body producing excess mucous to try to compensate.
-Then, you’re more susceptible to blockage, stuffiness, and sinus headaches.
+Thus making you more susceptible to blockage, stuffiness, and sinus headaches [4].

 People who sleep with a breeze directly on them may wake up with stiff or sore muscles.
 This is because the concentrated cool air can make muscles tense up and cramp.
 This problem is especially common for people who sleep with it near their face and neck.
-If you’ve been waking up with a stiff neck in the morning, it might be because of the constant breeze.
+If you wake up with a stiff neck in the morning, it might be because of the constant breeze [5].

-What Are The Best Alternatives To Sleeping With A Fan?
+What Are Some Alternatives To Sleeping With A Fan?

 1. ShutEye